sahaib/SKing-Services/index.md

 ### Support or Contact

-We'd like you hear from you at sahaibsingh@aol.com for any queries or enqueries.
+We'd like you hear from you at <span style="font-family: Arial, Helvetica, sans-serif; font-size: 12px; color: #BBBBBB;">

+sahaibsingh@aol.com

+ </span> for any queries or enqueries.